Exhep Enoxaparin 40 Mg | 300 mg

 • Medical Conditions: Patients with certain medical conditions, such as bleeding disorders, liver problems, kidney problems, high blood pressure, diabetes, or a history of stroke or brain/spinal surgery, should exercise caution and consult their doctor before using Exhep.

-Disclaimer: This information is for general knowledge and should not be taken as medical advice.
+Disclaimer: This information is for general knowledge and should not take as medical advice.
 Always consult with your healthcare provider or physician for any health concerns or before starting any new medication.

 Important Note

-Exhep Pen Injection should only be used under strict medical supervision.
-It offers effective protection against life-threatening blood clots but must be administered with caution to avoid complications such as internal bleeding.
+• Firstly Exhep Pen Injection should only use under strict medical supervision.
+It offers effective protection against life-threatening blood clots but must be administer with caution to avoid complications such as internal bleeding.
 Follow all instructions provided by your healthcare professional and attend all scheduled follow-up appointments for lab monitoring.

 FAQ